For the latest version of this help, see: https://help.apptio.com/en-us/cloudability/product/plan-and-manage-your-budgets-and-forecasts.htm

 - Proactive monitoring and alerting of spending relative to budgets

-We also natively support multiple accounting basis options, including Cash (recommended), Amortized (helpful if your organization buys Partial/All-Upfront RIs) and Adjusted (reflecting any Custom Pricing agreements you have calibrated).
+We also natively support multiple accounting basis options, including Cash (recommended), Amortized (helpful if your organization buys Partial/All-Upfront RIs), Adjusted (reflecting any Custom Pricing agreements you have calibrated) and Adjusted Amortized.

 We also make it easy to setup periodic alerting so that you can receive notifications in your inbox.
 We'll tell you if you're trending over or have exceeded your budget, as well as send periodic updates of your spending for the current month.
 Paired with our Anomaly Detection service, this means that if something changes in your cloud infrastructure, you'll be the first to know about it.